souvikhaldar/souvikhaldar.info/content/articles/alerting.md

 from_address = "<email-ID>"
 from_name = "<name>"
 ```

+*Note- Gmail need to be allowed access to [unsafe app](https://serverfault.com/questions/635139/how-to-fix-send-mail-authorization-failed-534-5-7-14).*

 Also update the `root_url` values to the required domain name otherwise if you invite someone, they will get invitation link as `http://localhost:3000/abcdsef`.

 *TIP- Search for it by presssing `/` in vim*